epccs/RPUftdi/Hardware/README.md

 ![Uno Mount](./Evaluation/14145^4_OnUno.jpg "Uno Mount")

-Typically I use the RPUftdi with an Uno clone since I don't have a solar panel next to my computer.
+Typically I use the RPUftdi with an Uno clone since I don't have a solar panel at my bench.
 The clone is powered from the USB connection on the RPUftdi board (do not connect the USB on the clone).

 The shield has a bus manager MCU that is used to control the RS-422 transceivers.
 I program it with an ISP tool using avrdude.
 The [Toolchain] is found on Ubuntu and Raspbian.
 For the ISP tool, I use an SPI level converter since the bus manager is at 3.3V and load an Uno board with the ArduinoISP sketch from Arduino.cc IDE (1.6.7+) example sketches.
 Firmware examples (most used for testing) are found in other folders of this repository, but the one I primarily use is [Host2Remote].